Europe

 Institutional relations

-ERSE guarantees its European regulatory coordination through two institutional structures:
+ERSE ensures its European regulatory coordination through two structures for co-operation between regulatory bodies:

 • The Agency for the Cooperation of Energy Regulators (ACER)